cathalgarvey/python-letschat/ReadMe.md

 and future pushes to this repo may further integrate the output of methods to wrap server data in higher-level abstractions..
 So, caveat emptor for another 48 hours or so.

+When it's "ready" I'll add an "examples" folder with things like dice-bots for games, twitter scrapers, etcetera; at that point I'm unlikely to fundamentally change anything without bumping a major version number.

 Enjoy!